Apple shareholders to meet as stock at record high

 Another thorny issue that has now started attracting attention from shareholders is the trademark battle moves in China where troubled technology company Proview is seeking to halt the sale of iPad tablets, claiming it owns the iPad trademark in china.

-Connor Browne, portfolio manger of Thornburg Value Fund -- another Apple investor -- wants to see the trademark case settled.
+Connor Browne, portfolio manager of Thornburg Value Fund -- another Apple investor -- wants to see the trademark case settled.

 "Apple has positioned itself well in China," he said.
 "I would hate to slow the momentum there because of court issues."